 At last we reach the turning point, Crookstone knoll.
 The path here does a 90 degree right, and heads West, towards Edale.
 The views all around from this point are stunning.
 This is Ladybower reservoir, Bamford and Stanage edges, plus Win hill.

-As the path turns, you get the full view of the Mam tor to Lose hill ridge.
-This is a zoomed shot of the footpath up Mam tor.
+As the path turns, you get the full view of the Mam Tor to Lose hill ridge.
+This is a zoomed shot of the footpath up Mam Tor.
 This local beauty spot is a victim of its own accessibility, and there's a LOT of erosion on it.

 We decided on Ollerbrook clough, a steep but 'fun' way down!